 Leilani has been working at BU Study abroad since 2003.
 Prior to starting her undergraduate career, she spent a year in Sweden as a Rotary exchange student.
 She then returned to the US to pursue a Bachelor’s Degree in International Relations and French Language and Literature at Boston University.
 During her junior year, she participated in BU’s Grenoble Language and Literature Program, as well as in the Paris Internship Program.
 Upon graduating in May 1999, Leilani returned to Paris in order to pursue a Master’s Degree at the Institut d’Etudes Politiques (Sciences Po), while simultaneously working in the BU Paris Center.
 In addition to speaking fluent English, French, and Swedish, she has studied Spanish and participated in Middlebury College’s Intensive Arabic Language Program.
 In her current role at BU Study Abroad, she is responsible for Institutional Relations as part of the outreach team.
 Leilani is also a director on the Board of Directors of the US Sciences PO Alumni Association.

-David Lamitie, Assistant Director, Program Development and External Programs
+David Lamitie, Associate Director, Program Development and External Programs

 David works on the development of new Boston University Study Abroad short and long-term programs as well as manages the non-Boston University study abroad program process (i.e. External Programs).

 Emily Whalen, Program Manager, External Programs